 When a test or monitor fails, there can be multiple causes and actions.
 Failing tests can be the cause of changes in the code, data, or infrastructure.
 Code changes break data tests, source data changes and schema changes break downstream data, and infrastructure (servers, ingestion jobs) may fail.
 Resolution may come from editing data, code, or infrastructure.
 Or issues may autoresolve on the next pipeline run or require manually rerunning a pipeline.

 Some test failures are easier to interpret.
-The easier tests to analyze are those that flag a value in a row.
+The easier tests failures to interpret are those that flag a value in a row.
 Test results that depend on multiple rows or values (sum, average) or monitors that depend on dynamic thresholds are harder to interpret.
 You won’t immediately know which record needs to change for the test to pass.
 A test failure does not mean that there is something wrong with the data.
-In this case, some tools allow you to flag the data so that they stop getting false positives, and the anomaly detection algorithm can be fine-tuned.
+Some tools, like Elementary support false positive feedback to fine-tune the anomaly detection algorithm and stop getting alerted by false positives.

 Telmai implements data binning to categorize data into "good" and "bad" bins that need to be reviewed and circuit breakers.